hellmarbecker/blog/_posts/2023-01-12-building-an-event-analytics-pipeline-with-confluent-cloud-and-imply-polaris.markdown

 ### Split by Type

-Now let's implement topic splitter.
+Now let's implement the topic splitter.
 We will only retain records with type 'click'.
 This is one way to splice up a topic that has different types of records.
 Data is still regarded as a blob and the splicing criteria is extracted with an explicit JSON function:

 ```sql
 CREATE OR REPLACE STREAM `imply-news-clicks` WITH (